akimwong/akimwong/articles/summaries/dataAnalytics/Readme.md

 - `Stop asking: “Should I learn this tool/method/technique that all the cool kids are talking about?”
 Start asking: “Will learning this make me faster?”`
 - `Learn whatever makes you faster (in all the ways that matter).
 Since your work involves accelerating others, start by accelerating yourself`.

+## Practice makes perfect!
+- If all you’re after is a nudge to get started with analytics, go look at some numbers already.
+-